 Here we focused on Covid, but our approach may shed light on beliefs in other domains.
-Cryptocurrencies, global warming, the War in Ukraine are events that are new to many people, and in which simulation based on past experiences likely plays a role.
-We suspect that even in fairly familiar domains simulation and interference can affect beliefs.
-Our model offers new hypotheses to test and new methods to test them.
+Cryptocurrencies, global warming, the war in Ukraine are events new to many people, in which simulation from past experiences likely shapes beliefs.
+We suspect that even in familiar domains simulation and interference can affect beliefs.
+Our model delivers new hypotheses to test and new methods to test them.
 We did not design our survey having the simulation plus interference hypothesis in mind, but future surveys should try to measure the model's key ingredients: the database, meaning the frequency of a broad range of experiences, the similarity of these experiences to the event whose probability is assessed, and the respondents' tendency to overestimate unlikely events across domains.
-The measurement of similarity and frequency would allow a researcher to characterize which experiences come to mind and their simulation potential.
-The tendency to overestimate unlikely events would capture reliance on simulation.
-In this way, researchers can put even more structure on important memory effects.
-This could also allow them to unveil new facts, such as the tendency of people from different cultures to make different similarity judgments.
+The measurement of similarity and frequency would allow a researcher to discover which experiences come to mind and their simulation potential.
+The tendency to overestimate unlikely events would capture reliance on experience.
+Such data would put structure on memory effects in generic domains, and possibly unveil new information, such as the tendency of people from different backgrounds or cultures to make different similarity judgments.
 In our model, this would translate into recalling different experiences when assessing the same event, creating belief differences.
+These mechanisms can improve our understanding not only of beliefs but of many economic decisions.
+When deciding on a college major or whether to take a new job, people often rely on the experiences of socially close role models (Conlon and Patel 2022, Exley et al. 2022).
+Such people are similar to the decision maker and hence foster simulation much more than socially distant "artificial" role models or statistical information.
+In politics, a voter assessing a redistributive policy may selectively retrieve either the hard-working poor, and support it, or free riders, and oppose it.
+In fact, arguments that "talk past each other" by focusing on different subsets of the data already suggests a role of selective memory, and points to sets of experiences that can interfere with each other.

-These mechanisms can improve our understanding of many economic decisions.
-When deciding on a college major or whether to take a new job, a person could greatly benefit from having socially close role models (Conlon and Patel 2022).
-These are similar and hence foster simulation of success much more than socially distant "artificial" role models or statistical information.
-A voter assessing a redistributive policy may either selectively retrieve hard working poor, and support it, or free riders, and oppose it.
 Critically, memory can explain why decisions often appear highly stable but sometimes display remarkable instability when individuals are purposely presented with different yet largely irrelevant frames.
 In particular, selective retrieval of past experiences would also help explain why well-crafted narratives or political advertising could change beliefs by activating otherwise neglected experiences.
-The car rental company Avis successfully advertised itself as an underdog by claiming that, as number two, it tries harder.
-Simulation and interference offer a mechanism for persuasion: it fosters retrieval of experiences that are good for simulating what the persuader is interested in and interfere with conflicting thoughts.
+For decades, Avis Car Rental Company, which lagged Hertz in sales, advertised itself with "We are number two.
+We try harder."
+This simulation of quality from unrelated experiences with hard-driving underdogs apparently worked for some potential customers.
+Simulation and interference offer a mechanism for persuasion: it fosters retrieval of experiences that are good for simulating what the persuader is interested in, and interferes with conflicting thoughts.

 More generally, memory is a key building block for all of our cognitive activities, so its effect can be far reaching.
 Even the distinction between beliefs and preferences may be more tenuous than conventionally thought.
-When we think about a political candidate, a consumer product, or a financial asset, we imagine what the candidate would do once in office, the uses of the product, or the returns of the financial asset based on the thoughts that come to mind.
-Growing neurological evidence indicates that memory is a critical part of this process (Shadlen and Shohamy 2016).
-We think that embracing this perspective creates exciting opportunities to explain economic behaviour and markets with new models and new data.
+When we think about a political candidate, a consumer product, or a financial asset, we imagine what the candidate would do once in office, the uses of the product, or the returns of the asset based on the thoughts that come to mind, which in turn are based on past experiences (Bordalo, Gennaioli, Shleifer 2020).
+Growing neuroscientific evidence indicates that memory is a critical part of this process (Shadlen and Shohamy 2016).
+We think that embracing this perspective creates exciting opportunities to explain economic behaviour with new models and new data.